How to Make Artificial Rocks with Cement

 4. Use a trowel to apply the cement mix over the wire form, working from the bottom up.
 Repeat this process until you have a 3 to 4cm thick layer over the form.

 5. Before the cement dries, use your fingers to add character, detail and texture to the surface.
 You want to create contours and pattern that resembles rock.
 You can use your trowel to create creases and a sea sponge and scrunched up plastic bag for roughness.

-GOOD TO KNOW: Any waste cement can be added to create dips and domes.
+Any cement left over can be added to create dips and domes.